github/docs/content/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/browsing-security-advisories-in-the-github-advisory-database.md

 {% ifversion security-advisories-ghes %}

-## Accessing the local advisory database on {% data variables.location.product_location %}
+## Accessing the local advisory database on {% data variables.product.prodname_ghe_server %}

-If your site administrator has enabled {% data variables.product.prodname_github_connect %} for {% data variables.location.product_location %}, you can also browse reviewed advisories locally.
+If your site administrator has enabled {% data variables.product.prodname_github_connect %} for your instance, you can also browse reviewed advisories locally.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-github-connect/about-github-connect)".

 You can use your local advisory database to check whether a specific security vulnerability is included, and therefore whether you'd get alerts for vulnerable dependencies.
 You can also view any vulnerable repositories.